hothero/awesome-rails-gem/README.md

   - [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) - Capybara-webkit is a capybara driver that uses Webkit via QtWebkit.
   - [selenium-webdriver](https://github.com/vertis/selenium-webdriver) - Selenium-webdriver provides ruby bindings for WebDriver.
   - [poltergeist](https://github.com/teampoltergeist/poltergeist) - Poltergeist allows you to run your Capybara tests on a headless WebKit browser, provided by PhantomJS.
+  - [page-object](https://github.com/cheezy/page-object) - Page-object is a simple gem that assists in creating flexible page objects for testing browser based applications.
 * [factory_girl](https://github.com/thoughtbot/factory_girl) - Factory_girl is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances, attribute hashes, and stubbed objects), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance.
 * [factory_girl_rails](https://github.com/thoughtbot/factory_girl_rails) - Factory_girl_rails provides Rails integration for factory_girl.
 * [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner) - Database Cleaner is a set of strategies for cleaning your database in Ruby.Support ActiveRecord, DataMapper, Sequel, MongoMapper, Mongoid, CouchPotato, Ohm and Redis.